ahopgood/ahopgood.github.io/_drafts/2020-12-09-traefik-http-challenge.markdown

 - "traefik.tcp.routers.test-traefik-vm-secure-tcp.entrypoints=secure,web"
 - "traefik.tcp.routers.test-traefik-vm-secure-tcp.tls.passthrough=true"
 ```
-In the test environment the pass through sub-domain doesn't go anywhere as it is an empty value, in production it goes to my configured `*.test.mydomain.com`.
+In the test environment the pass through sub-domain variable (`TRAEFIK_TEST_DOMAIN`) doesn't go anywhere as it is an empty value, in production it goes to my configured `*.test.mydomain.com`.
 Note here that for the HTTP router, we can use a wildcard but for the HTTPS one we need to **explicitly** state the subdomains via the `HostSNI` declaration, this means we need to add an entry for **every new service** we wish to test with HTTPS.
 This is not ideal but I could not find a better solution.
-A keypart here is to use the `tls.passthrough=true`.
+Again a keypart here is to use the `tls.passthrough=true` to make sure that Traefik doesn't intercept and terminate TLS requests.

 So far so good, I rolled out the configuration to production, my certificate resolver was configured to use the HTTP challenge:
 ```